awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 The default deployment type for Amazon FSx for Lustre\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200, 2400, and any multiple of 3600\.

 `SCRATCH_2`
-The latest generation of scratch file systems that supports up to six times the baseline throughput for spiky workloads, and supports in\-transit encryption of data for supported instance types\.
+The latest generation of scratch file systems that supports up to six times the baseline throughput for spiky workloads, and supports in\-transit encryption of data for supported instance types in supported regions\.
+For details, see [Encrypting data in transit](https://docs.aws.amazon.com/fsx/latest/LustreGuide/encryption-in-transit-fsxl.html) in the *Amazon FSx for Lustre User Guide*\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200 and any multiple of 2400\.

 `PERSISTENT_1`
 Designed for longer\-term storage\.
 The file servers are highly available and the data is replicated within the file systems' AWS Availability Zone \(AZ\), and supports in\-transit encryption of data for supported instance types\.
 With this deployment type, the [`storage_capacity`](#fsx-storage-capacity) setting has possible values of 1200 and any multiple of 2400\.
-`PERSISTENT_1` deployment types are available in a limited number of AWS Regions\.
-For the current list of AWS Regions, see [DeploymentType](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystemLustreConfiguration.html#FSx-Type-CreateFileSystemLustreConfiguration-DeploymentType) in the *Amazon FSx API Reference*\.

 The default value is `SCRATCH_1`\.